forcedotcom/LightningTestingService/README.md

 ## Lightning Testing Service Overview

+** NOTICE: This tool is in a maintenance only state.
+No additional work is planned for this tool.
+We recommend if you want to use this tool, that you treat it as an example and create your own fork of it to use in your build process**

 The Lightning Testing Service, or LTS, is a set of tools and services that let you create test suites for your Aura components using standard JavaScript test frameworks, such as Jasmine and Mocha.

 **Note:** _As of Spring '19, the Lightning Component framework has two programming models, Lightning Web Components, and Aura Components, the original model.
 Use LTS to test Aura components._